Nissan Altima: Fifth generation (L33; 2012)

 In the US, Nissan offers the L33 Altima in five different trims; 2.5, 2.5 S, 2.5 SV, 2.5 SL, and 3.5 SL.
 3.5 S and 3.5 SV were discontinued for the 2015 model year.
 Alongside the L33 Altima sedan, the previous-generation L32 Altima coupe will continue on sale.
 The coupe will only be offered with the QR25DE 2.5-Liter four-cylinder rated at 175 hp and 180 lbft of torque mated with a CVT.
 The 6-speed manual transmission is no longer available in the Altima Sedan due to slow sales.
 The SL model, which was once an equipment package for the Altima 2.5 S, is now separate.

 Production started in late May 2012 and the car went on sale in June in the United States, and August of the same year in Canada.
 The Altima will also be on sale in various other markets (existing or new), particularly the Middle East where it replaces the fourth generation L32A models, and the Australian market for the first time, replacing the Nissan Maxima J32 (Teana).
 The L33 Altima was discontinued in Australia and New Zealand on 5 April 2017, alongside the B17 Sylphy-based Pulsar sedan.

-The Nissan Altima Coupe was discontinued due to slow sales after the 2013 model year, which means Nissan will only focus on the sedan model for the Altima while the hybrid and coupe are discontinued.
+The Nissan Altima Coupe was discontinued due to slow sales in 2013 after the 2013 model year, which means Nissan will only focus on the sedan model for the Altima while the hybrid and coupe are discontinued.

 The Advanced Drive-Assist Display was added in 2013.

-The model year 2016 saw the return of the SR performance model in the US.
+In 2015 for the 2016 model year, saw the return of the SR performance model in the US.